cgarling/ChatGPT-ArXiv-Paper-Assistant/README.md

 **Optional**:

+7. (Recommended) Adjust the content in `prompts/score_criteria.txt` by your requirements.
+For example, you can add some examples for each class for reference.
-7. (Recommended) Take a look at `configs/config.ini` to tweak how things are filtered.
+8. (Recommended) Take a look at `configs/config.ini` to tweak how things are filtered.
-8. Get and set up a semantic scholar API key (`S2_KEY`) as a github secret.
+9. Get and set up a semantic scholar API key (`S2_KEY`) as a github secret.
 Otherwise the author search step will be very slow.
 (For now the keys are tight, so you may not be able to get one.)
-9. [Set up a slack bot](https://api.slack.com/start/quickstart), get the OAuth key, set it to `SLACK_KEY` as a github secret.
+10. [Set up a slack bot](https://api.slack.com/start/quickstart), get the OAuth key, set it to `SLACK_KEY` as a github secret.
-10. Make a channel for the bot (and invite it to the channel), get its [Slack channel id](https://stackoverflow.com/questions/40940327/what-is-the-simplest-way-to-find-a-slack-team-id-and-a-channel-id), set it as `SLACK_CHANNEL_ID` in a github secret.
+11. Make a channel for the bot (and invite it to the channel), get its [Slack channel id](https://stackoverflow.com/questions/40940327/what-is-the-simplest-way-to-find-a-slack-team-id-and-a-channel-id), set it as `SLACK_CHANNEL_ID` in a github secret.
-11. Set the github repo private to avoid github actions being [set to inactive after 60 days](https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow).
+12. Set the github repo private to avoid github actions being [set to inactive after 60 days](https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow).

 Each day at 1pm UTC, the bot will run and post to slack and publish a github pages website (see the `publish_md` and `cron_runs` actions for details).